 The first order of business is to review my own composition notes from a few years back.

 That was worked out towards the beginning of 2021, when I was a being a big fat stupid crybaby.
 "Dr. Neumeyer, help me!
 Whatever shall I do?"
 A lot of good that did me - now I'm sitting here, at the end of 2024 with a flop on my hands.
 It's time to roll up my sleeves.
-A really big girl would commence a massive interval analysis project on a hundred pieces by Byrd, but I'm not sure I'm that independent just yet.
+A really big girl would commence a massive interval analysis project on a hundred pieces by Byrd, but I'm not that independent just yet.

-The Hatter's Diary17-18 Oct 2024
+17-18 Oct 2024

-In case it helps, I watched five lectures on 16th century 2-voice counterpoint by Kevin Ure to learn a little bit about species counterpoint, which I don't remember studying in school.
+five lectures on 16th century 2-voice counterpoint by Kevin Ure to learn a little bit about species counterpoint, which I don't remember studying in school.
 It's not the same as what I've set out to do, but it's a mindset.
 A starting place.
 I'm addressing the situation.

 Chapter 1: Introductory Notes